-- approval of a departure from design standards for parking space sizes, or else reduce the number of multifamily buildings so that the required amount of parking is provided. - 4.
+- receive approval of a departure from design standards for parking space sizes, or else reduce the number of multifamily buildings so that the required amount of parking is provided. - 4.
 The applicant shall provide a minimum eight-foot-wide trail along the subject property's entire frontage of Karen Boulevard.
 This trail will accommodate north-south pedestrian and bicycle movement through the site as envisioned by the sector plan. - 5.
 The applicant shall provide standard and wide sidewalks along both sides of all internal roads as shown on the submitted site plan, unless modified by DPW&T. - 6.
-The applicant shall provide ADA-compatible curb cuts and well-marked crosswalks at all intersections, unless modified by DPW&T. Curb cuts and crosswalks shall be marked and labeled on the approved detail site plan to the satisfaction of the Urban Design Section and the trails coordinator. - 7.
-Prior to issuance of building permits for housing in this phase, the applicant shall record HOA documents which minimally ensure that all residents of the Glenwood Hills community will have equal access to all of the private recreational facilities, including but not limited to the central community facilities. - 8.
+The applicant shall rovide ADA-compatible curb cuts and well-marked crosswalks at all intersections, unless modified by DPW&T. Curb cuts and crosswalks shall be marked and labeled on the approved detail site plan to the satisfaction of the Urban Design Section and the trails coordinator. - 7.
+Prior to issuance of building permits for housing in this phase, the applicant shall demonstrate that a legal arrangement has been established to ensure that all residents of the Glenwood Hills community will have equal access to all of the private recreational facilities, including but not limited to the central community facilities. - 8.
 Prior to issuance of permits for the entrance features at the southern edge of the site, the applicant shall prepare a covenant for approval by the Department of Environmental Resources for the maintenance of the entrance features.
 The applicant shall demonstrate that the approved covenant has been filed with the Prince George's County Land Records Division. - 9.
-Afforestation and associated permanent protection fencing shall be installed prior to the issuance of building permits for adjacent lots.
+Afforestation and associated permanent protection fencing shall be installed prior to the issuance of building permits for adjacent lots and, in the case of Lot 45, prior to the issuance of the building permit for that lot.
 A certification prepared by a qualified professional shall be used to provide verification that the afforestation has been completed.
 It must include, at a minimum, photos of the afforestation areas and the associated fencing for each lot, with labels on the photos identifying the locations and a plan showing the locations where the photos were taken. - 10.
 Prior to the issuance of any permits which impact wetlands, wetland buffers, streams or Waters of the U.S., the applicant shall submit to the M-NCPPC Planning Department copies of all federal and state wetland permits, evidence that approval conditions have been complied with, and associated mitigation plans. - 11.
 Prior to the issuance of a building permit for the 500th dwelling unit in Glenwood Hills, the applicant shall either (a) have commenced construction of some of the office/retail component or (b) provided to the M-NCPPC Urban Design Section evidence of its good faith efforts marketing of the commercial component along with third-party data on the existing market for office and/or retail development at the property and adjoining area.